Weinstein case could influence other sex crime prosecutions

 “I hope that prosecutors, all over this country, and all over the world, look at this case and realize that rape trials can be won,” Goldberg said, “and that these aren’t just ‘he said, she said’ stories, but they’re actually crimes that are winnable and need to be brought.”

 Dale reported from Philadelphia.
+Associated Press writer Amanda Lee Myers contributed from Los Angeles.